NikVerAct/Amazon-Clone/README.md

-This is a Clone which is Replicated of Original e-commerce website <b>Amazon.com<b>.
+This is a Clone which is Replicate of Original e-commerce website <b>Amazon.com<b>.